camilne/cardigan/.github/CONTRIBUTING.md

 * When contributing to this repository, please first inform or discuss the change(s) you wish to make via an issue.
 This helps in letting others know what you're working on.

+* If you wish to resolve an existing issue, then please claim the issue in a comment so that others know you are working on it.

 * For each algorithm, mention its **time complexity** and **space complexity** in the _"description comment"_ of its implementation.
 In case the average-case